We created this Rust Cheat Sheet initially for students of Jayson Lennon's Rust Bootcamp - Rust Programming: The Complete Developer's Guide.

 Associated types allow trait implementers to easily set a specific type for use in a trait.

-trait Compute {
+Explain trait Compute {

 // associated type to be defined by an implementer